cablehead/gpt2099.nu/provider-api.md

+Here's the complete revised providers-api.md document:

 # Provider API Specification

-This document outlines the closures required for implementing a provider in the cross.stream LLM framework.
-Each provider must implement this common interface to ensure compatibility with the command handler.
+This document outlines the interface required for implementing a provider in the cross.stream LLM framework.
+Each provider must export a record with the following closures to ensure compatibility with the command handler.

 ## Core Provider Interface

-Each provider must export a record with the following closures:

-## `models`
+### `models`

 Retrieves available models from the provider.